sagar-droid/sagar-droid/README.md

-- 🌱 I’m currently learning Typescript
+- 🌱 I’m currently learning VueJs
 - 👯 I’m looking to collaborate on Open-source Projects.
 - 💬 Talk to me about ReactJS